epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 define a set of resources to apply to a Kubernetes cluster.

-Helm has functions to deploy Charts to a cluster and manage multiple versions of the chart within the cluster.
+Helm has functions to deploy Charts to a cluster and manage multiple versions of the Chart within the cluster.

-It also supports registries for storing version history of charts, much like docker.
+It also supports registries for storing version history of Charts, much like docker.

 In this project we use Helm Charts to define and deploy IOC instances.
-Each beamline or accelerator area has its own git {any}`ec-services-repo` that holds the Helm Charts for its IOC Instances.
-Each IOC instance need only provide:
+IOCs are grouped into a {any}`services-repo`.
+Typical services repositories represent a beamline or accelerator technical area but any grouping is allowed.
+Each of these repositories holds the Helm Charts for its IOC Instances and any other services we require.
+Each IOC instance folder need only container:e

 - a values.yaml file to override the default values in the repository's global Helm Chart
 - a config folder as described in {any}`generic-iocs`.
+- a couple of boilerplate files that are the same for all IOCs.

-**epics-containers** does not use helm repositories for storing IOC instances.
-Such repositories only hold a zipped version of the chart and a values.yaml file, and this is seen as redundant when we have a git repository holding the same information.
-Instead we provide a command line tool for installing and updating IOCs.
-Which performs the following steps:
+**epics-containers** does not use helm registries for storing each IOC instance.
+Such registries only hold a zipped version of the Chart files, and this is redundant when we have a git repository holding the same information.
+Instead a single global helm chart represents the shared elements between all IOC instances and is stored in a helm registry.
+Each folder in the services repository is itself a helm chart that includes the global chart as a dependency.

-- Clone the beamline repository at a specific tag to a temporary folder
-- install the resulting chart into the cluster
-- remove the temporary folder
-- helm templating for making multiple similar IOCs is not available
-- no centralized access to ioc shell or debug shell - instead you must ssh to the correct server first.

 ### Repositories

-All of the assets required to manage a set of IOC Instances for a beamline are held in repositories.
+All of the assets required to manage all of the IOC Instances for a facility are held in repositories.

 Thus all version control is done via these repositories and no special locations in a shared filesystem are required.
 (The legacy approach at DLS relied heavily on know locations in a shared filesystem).

 In the **epics-containers** examples all repositories are held in the same github organization.
 This is nicely contained and means that only one set of credentials is required to access all the resources.

 There are many alternative services for storing these repositories, both in the cloud and on premises.
-Below we list the choices we have tested during the POC.
+Below we list the choices we have tested during the proof of concept.

 The classes of repository are as follows: